We will show two examples using the advanced features of the debugger.

 hide_exit encapsulates the tests that the invocation number

-goal_private attribute of the invocation is identical to
+goal_private attribute of the invocation be identical to

 ground.
 The first test ensures that nothing was traced inside the

-then the following interaction can take place.
+the following interaction, discussed below, can take place.
 Note that the

 hide_exit predicate is called with the